kikwit/kikwit/README.md

 ### Routing
 Kikwit supports both explicit and implicit routing.

 #### Explicit routing

-Explicit routing is when a controller and/or action is tagged with the `@route` decorator.
+Explicit routing is when a controller or action is tagged with the `@route` decorator.

 Example:
 ```